-3.9.1.4 Water Sewer
+3.9.1.4 Water and Sewer

-Due to being outside of incorporated municipality limits, water service in the Project Area is provided through private wells, and sewer service is provided by private septic systems (Fayette County Chamber of Commerce 2016).
+Water service in the Project Area is provided through private wells, and sewer service is provided by private septic systems (Fayette County Chamber of Commerce 2016).

 This section describes the potential impacts to utilities should the Proposed Action or No Action Alternatives be implemented.